High Note SkyBar, Aria Hotel Budapest

 Closest transport: M2/tram 2 to Kossuth Lajos tér

-Hotel Moments occupies a palatial building on the showcase boulevard of Andrássy út near the Opera House.
-The 99 rooms in this four-star are clustered around an elegant wrought-iron courtyard, providing a sense of space and light.
-A 24-hour concierge service should appeal to some, they don’t skimp on breakfast, and flowers and champagne can be brought to your room.
-A small gym and sauna have been squeezed in downstairs, and that’s the dome of the Basilica in full view from the upper floors.
+Hotel Moments occupies a palatial building on the showcase boulevard of Andrássy út.
+The 99 rooms in this four-star lodging are clustered around an elegant wrought-iron courtyard, providing a sense of space and light.
+A 24-hour concierge service should appeal to American guests, staff don’t skimp on breakfast, and flowers and champagne can be brought to your room for that special occasion.
+A modest gym and sauna have been squeezed in downstairs, and that’s the dome of the Basilica in full view from the upper floors.
+For a serious soak and swim, the Széchenyi Baths are literally five minutes away by M1 metro nearby.

 Neighbourhood: Terézváros